Duchstf/KAN-FPGA/README.md

 Authors: Aarush Gupta (MIT), Duc Hoang (MIT)

-# To train and evaluate the models on our benchmarks
+# Train and evaluate the models on our benchmarks